xdv/divvyd-historical-database/README.md

 * Includes a 4-byte checksum so that the probability of generating a valid address from random characters is approximately 1 in 2^32

-For more information, see [Accounts](https://developers.ripple.com/accounts.html).
+For more information, see [Accounts](https://developers.xdv.io/accounts.html).

 ### Public Keys
 [Public Key]: #public-keys

-The XRP Ledger uses public keys to verify cryptographic signatures in several places:
+The XDV Ledger uses public keys to verify cryptographic signatures in several places:

 * To authorize transactions, a public key is attached to the transaction.
-The public key must be mathematically associated with the sending XRP Ledger address or the sender's regular key address.
+The public key must be mathematically associated with the sending XDV Ledger address or the sender's regular key address.
-* To secure peer-to-peer communications between `rippled` servers.
+* To secure peer-to-peer communications between `divvyd` servers.
 This uses a "node public key" that the server generates randomly when it starts with an empty database.
 * To sign validation votes as part of the consensus process.
-This uses a "validator public key" that the server operator [defines in the config file](https://developers.ripple.com/run-rippled-as-a-validator.html).
+This uses a "validator public key" that the server operator [defines in the config file](https://developers.xdv.io/run-divvyd-as-a-validator.html).

 Validator public keys and node public keys use the exact same format.